kizniche/Mycodo/mycodo-manual.md

 Mx Channel | If connected to the TCA9548A I<sup>2</sup>C multiplexer, select the channel of the multiplexer the device is connected to.
 Measurement | Analog-to-digital converter only: The type of measurement being acquired by the ADC.
 For instance, if the resistance of a photocell is being measured through a voltage divider, this measurement would be "light".
 Units | Analog-to-digital converter only: This is the unit of the measurement.
 With the above example of "light" as the measurement, the unit may be "lux" or "intensity".
-Channel | Analog-to-digital converter only: This is the channel to obtain the voltage measurement from the ADC.
+Clock Pin | The GPIO (using BCM numbering) connected to the Clock pin of the ADC CS Pin | The GPIO (using BCM numbering) connected to the CS pin of the ADC MISO Pin | The GPIO (using BCM numbering) connected to the MISO pin of the ADC MOSI Pin | The GPIO (using BCM numbering) connected to the MOSI pin of the ADC Channel | Analog-to-digital converter only: This is the channel to obtain the voltage measurement from the ADC.
 Gain | Analog-to-digital converter only: set the gain when acquiring the measurement.
 Volts Min | Analog-to-digital converter only: What is the minimum voltage to use when scaling to produce the unit value for the database.
 For instance, if your ADC is not expected to measure below 0.2 volts for your particular circuit, set this to "0.2".